leifadev/shoutout/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 First of all, thank you for choosing and taking your time to fill out a feature request and I will take action to once I see it!
-Thanks and I will reply to your suggestion to make Scout better.
+Thanks and I will reply to your suggestion to make Shoutout! better.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]